eyeson-team/api/content/api-reference/index.md

-In order to get notified for new recordings in any room session, you can register a webhook upfront, using your target location and the webhook type `recording`.
+In order to get notified for new recordings in any room session, you can register a webhook upfront, using your target location and the webhook type `recording_update`.
 See the recording resource on details of the received json document.

 [chrome-browser]: https://www.google.com/chrome/index.html "Google Chrome Webbrowser"